Yaa Asantewaa: Social roles of Asante women

 Nana Yaa Asantewaa understood the ramifications of British colonial rule.
 She is seen by Ghanaians today as a queen mother who exercised her political and social right to help defend her kingdom.
 The role she played in influencing the Ashanti men to battle the British appears to be a function of her matriarchal status.
 The Ashanti people are organized in a matrilineal system, where lineage is traced through women who descend from a common female ancestor.
 The Ashanti believe a person's blood comes from the mother and spirit comes from the father.
 The queen mother was the sister of the chief and was the head of kinship relations.
 Yaa Asantewaa's status and warrior spirit led the Ashanti people during a time of uncertainty.
 Nana Yaa Asantewaa's call to the women of the Asante Empire is rooted in the political obligations of Akan women and their significant roles in legislative and judicial processes.
 The hierarchy of male stools among the Akan people was complemented by their female counterparts.
 Within the village, elders who were heads of the matrilineages (mpanyimfo), constituted the village council known as the ôdekuro.
 The women, known as the mpanyinfo, referred to as aberewa or ôbaa panyin, were responsible for looking after women's affairs.
 For every ôdekuro, an ôbaa panyin acted as the responsible party for the affairs of the women of the village and served as a member of the village council.

 The head of a division, the ôhene, and the head of the autonomous political community, the Amanhene, had their female counterparts known as the ôhemaa: a female ruler who sat on their councils.
 The ôhemaa and ôhene were all of the same mogya, blood or localized matrilineage.
 The Asantehemaa, the occupant of the female stool in the Kumasi state, played a crucial role in the united Asante.
 As her male counterpart served as an ex-officio member of the Asantehene's council, she was also a member of the Kôtôkô Council, which acts as the executive committee or cabinet of the Asanteman Nhyiamu, the General Assembly of Asante rulers.
 Female stool occupants participated not only in the judicial and legislative processes, but also in the making and unmaking of war, and the distribution of land.

 Place in history and cultural legacy

-Yaa Asantewaa remains a beloved figure in both Ashanti history and the broader history of Ghana, renowned for her role in confronting British colonialism.
-She is immortalized in song as follows:
+Yaa Asantewaa remains a known figure in both Ashanti history and the broader history of Ghana for her role in confronting British colonialism.
+She is remembered in the song below: